seanbutler/3DWebTechCourse/_worksheets/02-YourFirstScene.markdown

 ![](../../assets/sine_waves_different_frequencies.svg.png)

-Can you make the obstacles them appear in a winding row?
+- Can you make the obstacles them appear in a winding row?
-Can you make them appear in 2 winding parallel rows?
+- Can you make them appear in 2 winding parallel rows?

-## Exercises

-Try to do as many of the following as you can.
-Use the update function to slide the obstacles or the player along the ground automatically?
+- Use the update function to slide the obstacles or the player along the ground automatically?
-Can you use the random numbers to make the obstacles appear with a clear path between them?
+- Can you use the random numbers to make the obstacles appear with a clear path between them?